John D. Spreckels: Early automobile enthusiast

+Free speech fight

+A conflict ensued between Spreckels and the labor movement from 1911 until 1913, as part of what was known as the San Diego free speech fight.
+The Wobblies and city authorities faced off in the working class neighborhood of Stingaree.
+Vigilantes attacked the protesters and the neighborhood was eventually razed to the ground.
+State investigator Harris Weinstock and the San Francisco Bulletin alleged that Spreckels was on the side of the vigilantes and encouraged their behavior.

 Death and legacy

-Spreckels died on June 7, 1926, in Coronado, San Diego, and was buried at Cypress Lawn Memorial Park, Colma.
-His biographer, Austin Adams, called him "one of America's few great Empire Builders who invested millions to turn a struggling, bankrupt village into the beautiful and cosmopolitan city San Diego is today."
+Spreckels died on June 7, 1926, in Coronado, San Diego, and was buried at Cypress Lawn Memorial Park in Colma.
+Biographer Austin Adams called him "one of America's few great Empire Builders who invested millions to turn a struggling, bankrupt village into the beautiful and cosmopolitan city San Diego is today."

 Spreckels contributed to the cultural life of the city by building the Spreckels Theatre in San Diego, the first modern commercial playhouse west of the Mississippi.
 He gave generously to the fund to build the 1915 Panama-California Exposition and, together with his brother Adolph B. Spreckels, donated the Spreckels Organ Pavilion in Balboa Park to the people of San Diego just before the opening of the Exposition.
 Spreckels paid the salaries of a resident organ tuner and of the organist for many years, providing free daily organ concerts.

 Both Spreckels Elementary School in San Diego and Spreckels Park in Coronado, California, are named for him.